needle-mirror/com.unity.netcode/Documentation~/testing/source-generators.md

 ### Modify the generator code

 You can use the `Debug.LaunchDebugger` helper method to launch the debugger at any point during source generation.
-It's recommended to call it from within `NetcodeSourceGenerator.cs`, inside the `Execute` method.
+It's recommended to call it from within `NetCodeSourceGenerator.cs`, inside the `Execute` method.

 ```csharp
 // Launch the debugger unconditionally